 Why Customer-Specific Pricing Matters

-The reality: 71% of B2B procurement professionals are now Millennials and Gen Z who expect seamless, self-service experiences.
+B2B buyers have changed.
+The majority of procurement professionals are now Millennials and Gen Z who expect seamless, self-service experiences — not phone calls and email chains.

 Your buyers want to: